-7. While there was significant discussion on the principles during the engagement, much of this was related to how they would be put into practice.
+8. While there was significant discussion on the principles during the engagement, much of this was related to how they would be put into practice.
 We are not recommending any substantive manges to the principles, but will be using feedback to guide work on implementation templates and processes.
 However, we are proposing one small change to principle 9 (removal) to make it more precise:

-Original: Where a range of viable spices are available, disposal actions that enable ongoing public access will be prioritised enable ongoing public access will be prioritised.
+Original: Where a range of viable prions are available, disposal actions that enable ongoing public access will be prioritised

+Updated: Where more than one viable options enable ongoing public access will be prioritised.
 Updated: Where more than one viable option is available, disposal actions that